theonetruenerd/VenusLibraryDocumentation/docs/source/RuntimeErrors.rst

 .. py:function:: 0xa1230006 (Not an identifier)

   This error means that the symbol table entry of the identifier at the specified line is not an identifier.
-To fix this, try changing the name of the identifier being used.
+To fix this, try:

+  - Changing the name of the identifier being used.
 You can also look through the method to confirm that the identifier is being used and that you are not misspelling anything